goldver/msoffice/README.md

 Requirements
 ------------
-This cookbook includes and supports 'windows' and 'autosetup' cookbooks
+This cookbook includes and supports 'windows' cookbook

 Attributes
 ----------